 Strawberries can be available year-round in the stores but are fresh and plentiful from spring through mid-summer.

-Before storing inside the refrigerator, sort out any damaged and those affected by mold so that they should not spoil healthy ones.
-Place them in a wide bowl or spread out on a plate covered with a paper towel.
+Before storing inside the refrigerator, sort out any damaged and those affected by mold so that they do not spread and contaminate healthy-looking ones.
+Place them in a wide bowl, or spread them out on a plate covered with a paper towel.

-To wash strawberries, dip them in cold water in a large bowl for few seconds and swish gently few times.
-This helps remove any sand and insecticide/fungicide residues.
+To wash strawberries, dip them in cold water in a large bowl for a few seconds and swish gently a few times.
+It helps to remove any sand and insecticide/fungicide residues.
 Then, gently pat them dry using a paper towel or cloth.
 This method also helps berries bring back to normal room temperature and enriches their flavor and taste.

 Here are some serving tips:

 Sliced fresh strawberries can be a great addition to fruit or green salad.